 - Sanding!
 I chose a sandpaper block with fine grit.
 I didn’t want to end up sanding too deep or too much – just enough to dull the graffiti handiwork and even out any nicks and scratches.

 - Wipe the furniture down with a damp rag to remove all the sanding dust – and any last remaining cobwebs… you know, if there even were any in the first place.

 - Cover the ground with your tarp/ sheet.

 - Paint!
-First shake the can really well.
-Go slow, keep the same distance between the can and the furniture.
+First, shake the can really well.
+Go slow, and keep the same distance between the can and the furniture.
 In large even strokes, slowly cover the entire piece.
-Depending on the coverage desired, you may need to do second and third coats a few minutes apart.
+Depending on the coverage desired, you may need to do the second and third coats a few minutes apart.

 - Dry!
 Allow the pieces to thoroughly dry before you move them indoors or start using them.

 Now how cute did this little table and chair set turn out?
 I liked it in the plain light wood, but I love it in the bright primary colors for the kids’ play room!
 For less than $20 I gave new life to an old piece of furniture and added lots of color to our LEGO-themed room!

 This piece goes so well with the rest of our LEGO-themed rooms!

 I think my husband now has a healthy